๐ŸชIntro to Astronomy

 Self-Check Questions

-1. Which two Galilean moons share evidence for subsurface oceans, and what mechanism keeps those oceans liquid?
+1. Which two Galilean moons have the strongest evidence for subsurface oceans, and what mechanism keeps those oceans liquid?

 3. What evidence supports the conclusion that Himalia was captured rather than formed around Jupiter?

-4. Compare and contrast Ganymede and Callisto: both are large, icy moons, so why does only Ganymede have a magnetic field?
+4. Ganymede and Callisto are both large, icy moons.
+Why does only Ganymede have a magnetic field?

-5. If an FRQ asked you to explain how Jupiter's inner moons contribute to its ring system, which moons would you discuss and what process would you describe?
+5. How do Jupiter's inner moons contribute to its ring system?
+Which moons would you discuss, and what process ejects the ring material?